 The President, Vice President, and Treasurer are all authorized to sign checks.

-Two authorized signatures are required on all checks.
+One authorized signature is required on all checks that have been approved by the appropriate body (See ARTICLE 6, SECTION A).

 The Treasurer shall act as Chief Financial Officer representing the corporation with any and all agencies and organizations where financial transactions and negotiations occur.

-All cash and checks (other than dues; see article III, section C, #4) made out ot the order of the corporation and received by a Trustee or Officer other than the Treasurer must be turned over immediately to the Treasurer for recording and disposition.
+All cash and checks (other than dues; see ARTICLE III, SECTION C, #4) made out to the order of the corporation and received by a Trustee or Officer other than the Treasurer must be turned over immediately to the Treasurer for recording and disposition.

 RECORDING SECRETARY

-The Recording Secretary is responsible for the minutes of all MACC General Council meetings and all meetings of the MACC Trustees.
+The Recording Secretary is responsible for the minutes of all MACC General Council Meetings and all meetings of the MACC Trustees.

 The Recording Secretary is responsible for working with the Membership Committee on keeping an accurate roster of all Community Council members and attendance at all official council meetings.

-The Recording Secretary is responsible for issuing timely notices of all council meetings to Trustees and General Council members.
+The Recording Secretary is responsible for issuing timely notices of all General Council meetings to Trustees and MACC members.

 The Recording Secretary is responsible for retaining the official seal of the corporation.

-The Recording Secretary is responsible for organizing and issuing a notice of the Annual Meeting to all council members no later than thirty days prior to the date of the meeting.
+The Recording Secretary is responsible for organizing and issuing a notice of the Annual Meeting to all MACC Members no later than thirty days prior to the date of the meeting.

-The Recording Secretary is responsible for maintaining a record of the minutes produced by MACC’s standing and ad hoc committees.
+The Recording Secretary is responsible for maintaining a record of the minutes produced by MACC’s standing and Ad-Hoc Committees.

 CORRESPONDING SECRETARY